-You will need to check referencing for accuracy, adequacy and balance.
+You will need to check to reference for accuracy, adequacy, and balance.

 Where a cited article is central to the author’s argument, you should check the accuracy and format of the reference – and bear in mind different subject areas may use citations differently.
 Otherwise, it’s the editor’s role to exhaustively check the reference section for accuracy and format.

 You should consider if the referencing is adequate: